← Back to Blog

 What’s Coming

-The suite will grow to cover other kinds of structured thinking diagrams.
-Next will be a process modelling tool based on IDEF0 — a notation developed by the US Air Force for describing complex processes and the data that flows between them.
-After that, a logic diagram tool for mapping arguments, evidence, and reasoning chains.
+The suite will grow to cover other kinds of structured thinking.
+Next is Processium — a process modelling tool based on IDEF0, a notation developed for describing complex processes and the data that flows between them.
+After that, Logicon — for capturing the Theory of Constraints Thinking Processes (current and future reality trees, conflict resolution, prerequisite chains) as plain-text logic that can be navigated and shared.

-All of them will follow the same philosophy: plain text in, rich visuals out, your files always yours.
+All of them will follow the same philosophy: plain text in, visualised on demand, files always yours.